attackgoat/screen-13/examples/README.md

 foo.copy(&bar_tex).record();
 ```

-`foo` now contains two 64x64 squares, the left is blue and the right is black.
+`foo` now contains two 64x64 squares, the left is black and the right is blue.

 ## Loading content